 Every season, Deta incorporates handcrafted styles into the collection.
 For SS19, hand embroidered pieces feature illustrations by the California based artist Lilian Martinez.
 Her artwork is inspired by comfort, beauty and humor.
 We love her easy and fun illustrations, which we think reinforce our ethos that fashion shouldn’t be taken too seriously.

 You can find Lilian Martinez’s work here.

 SUPPORT YOUR LOCAL HANDWERK

 We have always loved handcraft, such as embroidery, and wanted to incorporate it in our pieces.
 The question was where to produce it.
 Then we realized: there are already certain demographics with a strong culture in handcraft.
 We’ve met a good number of seniors who love to knit and crochet, and who happen to have lots of time on their hands.
 So we took a walk down the block and asked the women living there if they’d be interested in producing our embroidered pieces.
-We finally found some! - and they are doing beautiful embroidery on the pieces.
+We finally found some! - and they are doing our whole production run.